RitchieLab/dnanexus/sequencing/variant_annotator/Readme.md

 This app run's the [GATK VariantAnnotator](https://www.broadinstitute.org/gatk/guide/tooldocs/org_broadinstitute_gatk_tools_walkers_annotator_VariantAnnotator.php).
 This tool is meant to annotate the variant calls in a given `VCF` file based on their context.
+Given an array of `VCF` files, this app will launch a separate sub-job for each `VCF` and run GATK's VariantAnnotator.
+Users can request that a sites-only `VCF` (no sample level information), a full `VCF`, or both be produced.

 ## What data are required for this app to run?